syabruk/pync/README.md

 pync
 ====

-A simple Python wrapper around the [`terminal-notifier`][HOMEPAGE] command-line tool, which allows you to send User Notifications to the Notification Center on Mac OS X 10.8, or higher.
+A simple Python wrapper around the [`terminal-notifier`][HOMEPAGE] command-line tool (version 1.4.2), which allows you to send User Notifications to the Notification Center on Mac OS X 10.8, or higher.

 ![Screenshot](http://f.cl.ly/items/1k051n3k0u0i101m1i0U/Screen%20Shot%202012-08-24%20at%2012.20.40%20PM.png)